Find a Part Now

 2022

-In 2022, the full NAIAS returned to Huntington Place, running from September 17–25, with the media preview on the 14th and the charity preview on the 16th.
+In 2022, the full NAIAS returned to Huntington Place, with the public show running from September 17–25, preceded by the media preview on the 14th and the charity preview on the 16th.
 The media preview was visited by U.S. President Joe Biden, and the charity preview featured a performance by Nile Rodgers & Chic.

 The 2022 edition featured a redesigned layout, with the main exhibits indoors on the show floor at Huntington Place, and other supporting events outdoors in nearby Hart Plaza.
 Stellantis, Ford, General Motors, Toyota, and Subaru were the only automakers with major exhibits on the convention floor, while Volkswagen had a smaller display in the lobby of Huntington Place.
 Many non-participating automakers, such as Nissan, Hyundai, and Mercedes-Benz, were represented by new vehicles on display on the convention floor, but without a branded exhibit.